re4m/jekyll-manager/docs/_frontend/actions.md

 Async action for fetching the requested document in a directory.
 The response includes the document body.

-### `createDocument(collection_name, directory)`
+### `putDocument(mode, collection_name, directory, filename = '')`

-Async action for creating a document in the requested directory.
+Async action for creating and updating the requested document.
 The content comes from `state.metadata`.
-If the path is not provided, it is auto-generated from the title.

-### `putDocument(collection_name, directory, filename)`

-Async action for updating the requested document.
-The updated content comes from `state.metadata`.
 If the filename is not provided, it is auto-generated from the title.
 The response includes the document body.

+`mode` may either be `publish`, or `create`, or any other appropriate string (e.g. 'edit').

+`publish` - special `create` mode for converting a draft into a post.

 ### `deleteDocument(collection_name, directory, filename)`

 Async action for deleting the document in a directory from disk.
 After deletion, collection documents are requested.

+## Drafts

+### fetchDrafts(directory = '')

+Async action for fetching an array of drafts inside given subdirectory.
+Empty parameter returns drafts at the root of `_drafts/`

+### fetchDraft(directory, filename)

+Async action for fetching requested draft in a subdirectory

+### putDraft(mode, directory, filename = '')

+Async action for creating and updating a draft in a given subdirectory.<br/>
+The content comes from `state.metadata`.
+If the `path` is `nil`, it is auto-generated from the `title`.

+`mode` may either be `create` or any other appropriate string (e.g. 'edit').

+### deleteDraft(directory, filename)

+Async action for deleting the requested draft in a sub-directory.
+After deletion, drafts list is requested.

 ## Metadata